 by Molly Salans

-A family in turmoil, a dangerous cult, and God at the center of it all, A Break in the Fog is a psychological thriller that that explores how faith can be used to heal, but also how abuse and how family is all that matters in the end.
+A family in turmoil, a dangerous cult, and God at the center of it all, A Break in the Fog is a psychological thriller that that explores how faith can be used to heal and how family is all that matters in the end.

 Her love of literature and deep spirituality brought Molly to earn her M.Ed from Cambridge College in 1989.
 She then went on to obtain her license in Marriage and Family Therapy from the Family Kantor Institute in 1991 and a license in Social Work from Boston University School of Social Work in 1995.
 Her first book, Storytelling with Children in Crisis, is based on her social work experience in home-based crisis intervention.

 Prior to pursuing her education in counseling and social work, Molly was a member of a prominent cult for seven years.
 Though she left in 1982, her experiences of the group haunted her, leading her to write her newest book, a psychological novel titled, A Break in the Fog.

 Though not autobiographical, her inside understanding of the way cults operate informed this integral part of the dysfunctional family narrative.
 Feeling this was a story she had to tell, her wish is for her readers to find hope in the family’s quest for redemption.